 You can do a lot to improve your social success through indirect means

 It's not just about practicing specific skills.
 How you do socially also depends on who you are as a person.
-For example, all else being equal, someone with a variety of hobbies, or someone who knows how to dance, will have more options open to them.
+For example, all else being equal, someone with a variety of hobbies will have more options open to them.
 Or someone who does something that's fun for its own sake, like traveling, may find it has positive social side effects as well.

 Getting better at conversation is mainly a matter of practice, understanding some principles, and being the kind of person who just has a lot to say

 I wish I could give one little tip that encapsulates how to talk to people, like "Just be a good listener", but I don't think it's that simple.
-Overall, I thinking learning to talk to people is one of those broad skills where practice is particularly important.
+Overall, I think learning to make conversation is one of those broad skills where practice is particularly important.
 Having some rough guidelines in mind always helps.
 And on a more holistic, indirect level, you'll have an easier time chatting to people if you're just an interesting, knowledgeable, well-adjusted person overall.
-A handful of samples:

 A big part of being able to have fun and get along with people is learning to lighten up and appreciate the goofy side of socializing